-This optional roof vent features a fan to evacuate the hot air that collects inside the roof peak.
-Best results can be achieved by closing all other roof vents and opening a window on the shaded side of the camper.
+This roof vent features a fan to evacuate the hot air that collects inside the roof peak.
+Best results can be achieved by opening a window on the shaded side of the camper.
 The roof vent must be open approximately 3" before the motor will operate.
 Always lower and lock the vent in the down position before travel.